SyberiaK/CMDR/README.md

 ## Setting up

 At first launch of the application check "Minecraft directory path" in the settings.
-If it incorrect - change to valid path.
+If it's incorrect - change to valid path.

-Also don't forget to enable a *"CMDR_RP"* resource pack in the game so changes will be applied.
+Also don't forget to enable the *"CMDR_RP"* resource pack in the game so the changes will be applied.

 ## License